-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation of directors of the member, expiry of the current election period, other executive functions, e.g. memberships in executive boards, boards of directors, and supervisory boards, including board committees in foreign enterprises and demanding organizational tasks, and the number of shares, options, warrants and similar in the company, and other group companies of the company, owned by the member, as well as changes in the portfolio of the member of the securities mentioned which have occurred during the financial year.
-3.4.
-Board committees 3.4.1.
-The Committee recommends that the company publish the following on the company's website: X The specified information is published on the company's website or in the annual report.
-The terms of reference of the board committees, the most important activities of the committees during the year, and the number of meetings held by each committee, and the names of the members of each
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation expiry of the current election term, the member's participation in the meetings on the board of directors and committee meetings, other management functions, including memberships in executive boards, boards of directors, and supervisory boards, including board committees in Danish and foreign enterprises and demanding organisational tasks, and the number of shares, options, warrants and similar owned by the member in the company and other group companies, as well as changes to the member's portfolio of the mentioned securities which have occurred during the financial year.
+3.3.3.
+The Committee recommends that the annual evaluation procedure, cf. section 3.5, include an evaluation of what is regarded as a reasonable level for the number of other management functions, where the number, level and complexity of the X The annual evaluation procedure includes an individual assessment of each member of the Executive Management and the Board of Directors of what is regarded as a reasonable level for the number of other management functions.